shaninalex/lumna-mirror/docs/motivation.md

 I want to create simple fast and easy to manage project tracking system.
 Simple UI, fast and free.
-Jira ends subscription, Clickup too slow, Notion also slow, Trello very limited, require additional subscription.
+Jira ends subscription, Clickup too slow and have too many features and complex ui, Notion also slow, Trello very limited, require additional subscription.

 So this is my attempt.

 ### Core features: